-Over the next 10 years, the person with the 15% rate of return should be trouncing the person with 2% rate of return.
-As the result show, they are roughly similar at the end of 10 years with $109k.
+Over the next 10 years, the person with the 15% rate of return should be trouncing the person with a 2% rate of return.
+As the results show, they are roughly similar at the end of 10 years with $109k.
 It turns out that channelling more to wealth building matters more when your wealth fund is small.

-Channeling 100% more to building wealth is like making a 100% return on capital by itself.
+Channelling 100% more to building wealth is like making a 100% return on capital by itself.

-Person A can still add $4,500 per year to his $300k and Person B can still add $9,000 per year to his $300k but their yearly wealth funding will hardly make a dent to their wealth fund.
+Person A can still add $4,500 per year to his $300k and Person B can still add $9,000 per year to his $300k but their yearly wealth funding will hardly make a dent in their wealth fund.

 Doing this will result in a 1.5% and 3% increase in net worth respectively.

-If a person does not have a fundamentally sound wealth building method, falling prey to some investment scams, he could see his net worth take a 55% draw down.
+If a person does not have a fundamentally sound wealth-building method, falling prey to some investment scams, he could see his net worth take a 55% drawdown.